PES (director): 2000s

 In July 2008, PES released his short Western Spaghetti.
-The film shows PES cooking spaghetti (the hands in the film are PES's) but all the ingredients in the dish are replaced with objects such as tomato pin cushions, rubber bands, Rubik's Cubes, post-it notes, and bubblewrap, and all are brought to life through stop-motion animation.
-TIME Magazine named "Western Spaghetti" the #2 Internet film of 2008 in its "Top Ten of Everything 2008".
+The film shows PES cooking spaghetti (the hands in the film are PES's) but all the ingredients in the dish are replaced with objects such as tomato pin cushions, rubber bands, Rubik's Cubes, post-it notes, and bubble wrap, and all are brought to life through stop-motion animation.
+TIME Magazine named Western Spaghetti the #2 Internet film of 2008 in its "Top Ten of Everything 2008".
 The film also won an Honorable Mention at the 2009 Sundance Film Festival and the Audience Award at the Annecy International Animated Film Festival in June 2009.

 In November 2007 PES launched his own version of the classic "Yule Log" television program, creating a miniature fireplace loop using pretzel logs and candy corn animated in stop-motion.
 It was the world's first animated "Yule Log."
 Originally released in an edition of 1000 DVDs, the film is now available to stream in 4K on the director's YouTube Channel.

 PES has also directed over 75 TV commercials, including spots for The Gates Notes (2021), Corona (2019) Honda (2017, 2016, 2015), Android (2015), Kinder Surprise (2011), Washington State Lottery (2010), Scrabble (2008), Sprint (2007), Sneaux Shoes ("Human Skateboard", 2007), Orange (2006), Bacardi (2005), and Coinstar (2005).
 The commercial for Sneaux, "Human Skateboard", became an internet phenomenon in 2007, amassing millions of views online.
 In June 2008 Director Michel Gondry was quoted in Paste magazine as saying "Clicking on a PES film is to open a safe and suddenly see a million ideas glittering and exploding.
 The only reason you close the door is to re-open it just after and discover what will pop this time."